nextflow-io/training/docs/basic_training/channels.md

 !!! exercise

-    Use the `Channel.fromPath` method to create a channel emitting all files with the suffix `.fq` in the `data/ggal/` directory and any subdirectory, in addition to hidden files.
+    Use the `Channel.fromPath` channel factory to create a channel emitting all files with the suffix `.fq` in the `data/ggal/` directory and any subdirectory, in addition to hidden files.
 Then print the file names.

     ??? solution